WINTER, WATER & WILL-POWER

 One of the associations that I find most fascinating relates to the spirit and it's five different qualities, each one associated with an organ system – Kidney, Liver, Heart, Spleen and Lung and also therefore with the corresponding element.
 One spirit, five flavours.

-In Chinese philosophy, as with most non-western philosophies, dualisms such as mind-body and spirit-matter aren't based on ideas of separation or superiority.
-Body and spirit are inseparable, mutually supportive, transform into each other, and are of equal value.
+In Chinese philosophy, and many other non-western philosophies, dualisms such as mind-body and spirit-matter aren't based on separation or superiority.
+Body and spirit are inseparable, mutually supportive, transform into each other, and valued equally.
 The yin yang symbol perfectly encapsulates this supportive, transformative and dynamic dualism (see previous blog post for more info on this beautiful and profound symbol).

 Will-Power

-Will here does not mean that sort of unrelenting self-discipline, striving or effort, ruthless pushing or a fierce drive to achieve goals so often sought after.
+Will here does not mean the sort of unrelenting self-discipline, striving, ruthless pushing or the fierce drive to achieve goals so often sought after.
 Rather zhi works below the level of conscious effort, a force that moves us towards our rightful paths.
-Soft and wielding will-power rather than hard and fast will-power.
+Will power that is less hard and fast, more soft and wielding.

 Zhi is described as the will that can’t be willed, the kind of will that allows us to move forward with the force of the current.
-But like anything it takes a little initial effort and practice to soon become effortless.
-A tutor described this to me once as green light travelling.
+But like anything it takes a little initial effort and practice before becoming effortless.
+A teacher described this to me once as green light travelling.
 We have to take action to get in the car and start the engine but the engine stays running without our effort.
 When we’re moving towards what’s right we experience fewer barriers, as opposed to red light travel when we get roadblock after roadblock.
-That’s not to say that any barrier means its time to give up but to just keep mindful of when challenges are healthy and strengthening, and when something (or someone) is just too darn persistently difficult.
+Not that any barrier means its time to give up, but we just need to keep mindful of when challenges are healthy and strengthening, and when something (or someone) is just too persistently difficult.
 I feel this way with writing, it takes a bit of effort to sit there and get started, but once I do, a load of waffle usually flows out and it feels good :) Same with exercise for me.
-I know both activities are nourishing for body and soul, and lovely and flowy when I get going, it just takes a teeny tiny effort to get over the resistance and get started.
+I know both activities are nourishing for body and soul, and lovely and flowy when I get going, it just takes a teeny tiny effort to get over the resistance and turn up.

-Like life itself, observable everywhere in nature, we have a drive to stay alive and not only survive but thrive.
-I want to add here that I believe this drive shouldn't be at the expense of another living being’s drive to stay alive and thrive.
-If one being’s well-being is boosted at the expense of another’s - be it through eating habits that rely on the death of another, mass consumption, economic inequality, one person's needs in a relationship consistently taking priority etc - then that affects the overall balance and ultimately won’t work well for anyone.
+Like life itself, and observable everywhere in nature, we have a drive to stay alive and not only survive but thrive.
+I want to add here that I believe this drive shouldn't be at the expense of another living being’s will to stay alive and thrive.
+If one being’s well-being is boosted at the expense of another’s - be it through eating habits that rely on the death of another, mass consumption enabled through exploitation, one person's needs in a relationship consistently eclipsing another's etc - then that affects the overall balance and ultimately won’t work well for anyone.
 At the same time, a small cost to us might have a huge benefit for someone else.
 (I think the self care industry can twist putting the self first into something too extreme at times).
 Consider both self and others - human and nonhuman - and the benefit-cost ratio of our choices as we exist in entanglement with a myriad of others.
 They say no man is an island but even islands are connected below the surface.
-It’s all about connection and consideration.

 If zhi is imbalanced, we might experience two extremes – collapse of will, lack of drive, passivity, withdrawal, fear-based and paralysing comparison and even despair.
 Or there might be restlessness, constant activity, hyper-determination, over-achieving, competitiveness, and insatiability.
 It’s a lack of drive or overdrive and both have their roots in a fear of not being enough.
 Just like water can be both a barely there trickle and a massive destructive force, we can aim to level out and harness a smooth flow.